 - Assisting the dentist with oral surgery.

 Dental assistant duties can vary by office and state, but are usually among those listed above.
 The majority of dental assistants work in dental offices but some are employed in Federal and State government offices.
 Dental offices usually have less than 100 staff members so the work of dental assistants are key to the entire office.
 Their jobs revolve very closely around dentists, and are crucial for providing efficiency.

 You can find out more about job descriptions here.

 Dental Assistant Requirements

 As far as requirements go, in most states employers don’t require formal education.
+Sounds pretty casual, doesn’t it?
 About 78% of dental assistants only have a high school degree with roughly 33% having experience of less than 1 year.
 23% with 2-5 years, 18% with 5-10 years, and 11% having 10-15 years.
-Sounds pretty casual, doesn’t it?
-Most assistants receive skills on the job so you could say so!
-Some states might require some guidelines to be met however.
+Most assistants receive skills on the job, although some states might require some guidelines to be met.
 It really depends on the state you live in though, which is why you should learn more about your state’s requirements.
 You can find out what individual states require here or check the map below.

-You can learn more about dental assistant requirements here here.
+You can learn more about dental assistant requirements here.